Skip to main content

 Patricia Lee

-When you alleviate lower back pain, you will improve you sleep and overall health.
+When you alleviate lower back pain, you improve your sleep and your long‑term well‑being.

 Consider a Medium-Firm Mattress

-Most sleep experts recommend a medium-firm mattress—typically rated around 6 to 7 on the firmness scale—as the best balance for back health.
-This level of firmness helps keep your spine aligned while still providing enough cushioning to relieve pressure on key joints.
+Most sleep experts recommend a medium-firm mattress, typically rated 6 to 7 on the firmness scale, as the ideal balance for back health.
+This level of firmness supports the natural curve of the spine while still providing enough cushioning to relieve pressure on sensitive joints.
+For adults over 50, this balance is especially important because the body becomes less tolerant of pressure and misalignment with age.

 Check the Mattress Type